Noorfhnw/BattleShipCarrot/README.md

 - receiving enemy shots from the backend
 - end-of-game feedback with themed audio

-## Running the project

-The application can be run on an Android emulator or a physical device, after the gradle project is imported in Android Studio.

-Current default DEFAULT_BASE_URL is set to "http://brad-home.ch:50003", but it can be changed in-game.

 ## User interface and flow

 ### 1. Welcome screen